 - information regarding the overall outcome and results profiles for the previous four* graduating classes of your course

 - information confirming the impact on learning, teaching or assessment on the relevant modules and the changes already made to mitigate the impact of the pandemic or industrial action.

-What the Boards of Examiners can do
+What the Boards of Examiners can do?

-This means that Boards of Examiners will be able to see if groups of graduating students, or your individual results, in impacted modules are anomalous, and lower, than they have been previously.
+This means that Boards of Examiners will be able to see if groups of graduating students, or individual student results, in impacted modules are anomalous, and lower, than they have been previously.
 If this is found to be the case, the Board of Examiners can then take a range of actions to mitigate this impact including:

 *Compensation is the process by which a Board of Examiners may decide that a strong performance by a student in one part of the curriculum may be used as the basis for the award of credit in respect of marginal failure elsewhere

-Condonement is the process by which a Board of Examiners, in consideration of the overall performance of a student, decides that without incurring a penalty, a part of the course that has been failed need not be redeemed.
+**Condonement is the process by which a Board of Examiners, in consideration of the overall performance of a student, decides that without incurring a penalty, a part of the programme that has been failed need not be redeemed.